alterasc/alterasc.github.io/docs/Spells.md

 By holding aloft a holy symbol and calling your deity’s name, you take on an aspect of that divinity.
 When you cast this spell, choose a domain offered by your deity.
 You gain that domain’s benefits, along with the listed physical changes; abilities that allow a saving throw use this spell’s DC.
 You must worship a being that grants access to domains in order to cast this spell.

-Warpriest 6, Witch 6, Cleric 6, Hunter 4, Inquisitor 6, Paladin 4, Ranger 4, Dread Knight 6, Skulking Hunter 4, Ravener Hunter 6
+Warpriest 6, Witch 6, Cleric 6, Hunter 4, Inquisitor 6, Paladin 4, Ranger 4, Dread Knight 6, Faithful Paragon 4, Skulking Hunter 4, Ravener Hunter 6

 `98f9c960637f4934bc4cca02c45cb3bc`
 `InvokeDeityAbility`